OnaBai/kendoui/README.md

 Contains:

-* OBSortableGrid : Similar to jQuery UI sortable (http://jqueryui.com/sortable/) but implemented as a jQueryUI widget.
+* OBSortableGrid : Similar to jQuery UI sortable (http://jqueryui.com/sortable/) but implemented as a KendoUI widget.